Lionel Richie Biography

 In 1968, he was signed on as a singer and saxophonist with the ‘Commodores’.
 The same year, he signed a record contract with Atlantic Records for one record and then moved on to Motown Records.

 In 1974, the band ‘Commodores’ released their debut studio album, ‘Machine Gun’, which was an album of funk music.
-Three years later, they released the self-titled album, ‘Commodores’, which became extremely popular and is listed as one of their top 5 albums till date.
+Three years later, they released the self-titled album, ‘Commodores’, which became extremely popular and is listed as one of their top 5 albums to date.

 He sang the theme song for the film, ‘Endless Love’ along with Diana Ross in 1981.
-The song went on to become a huge hit in the UK, Brazil, Australia, New Zealand and Japan.
+The song went on to become a huge hit in the UK, Brazil, Australia, New Zealand, and Japan.
 It is also considered one of Motown Records’ greatest hits.

 He began his solo career in 1982 with a self-titled album.
-One of the singles from the album, ‘Truly’ peaked at the no. 1 position on the music charts in the US.
+One of the singles from the album, ‘Truly’ peaked at the No. 1 position on the music charts in the US.

 He released his next solo venture, ‘Can’t Slow Down’ in 1983, under the label of Motown Records.
-The album sold twice as much over his first album and also went on to win a couple of Grammy Awards.
+The album sold twice as much as his first album and also went on to win a couple of Grammy Awards.

 The next year, Lionel Richie was seen performing ‘All Night Long’, one of his greatest singles at the closing ceremony of the Olympics Games in Los Angeles.